niroto1096/CSE47020_manga-review-website/README.md

 # Prerequisites
 * Node.js and npm installed
 * MongoDB running locally (or update .env with your remote URI)
+* Update the .env file with your MongoDB connection string.

 # Backend Setup
 * Navigate to the server folder: